datavitalyzer/DA4U-Powerbi-Emergency-Admissions-Report/README.md

 This section aims to give insight into patient urgency, delays before admission, and where critical care resources like ventilation are being used.

-You can browse the report online [powerbi-Emergency-Admissions-Report](https://yourwebsite.com](https://app.fabric.microsoft.com/view?r=eyJrIjoiYTMwYzNmMmQtYTYwZC00YWI2LWIzZDItMzIyNzhmZTE5Y2MyIiwidCI6ImYzM2EwNzZmLWRkYmYtNDYyOC1hNzg2LWQ1NTRhNzAxYzg0NSIsImMiOjh9)
+You can browse the report online [Here is the report](https://app.fabric.microsoft.com/view?r=eyJrIjoiYTMwYzNmMmQtYTYwZC00YWI2LWIzZDItMzIyNzhmZTE5Y2MyIiwidCI6ImYzM2EwNzZmLWRkYmYtNDYyOC1hNzg2LWQ1NTRhNzAxYzg0NSIsImMiOjh9)